williamdlees/AmberUtils/docs/MMPBSATools.md

 Plots may have any number of columns.
 The assignment of residues to columns, and the order in which they are depicted, is defined in the `control` file.
 The file also defines the residue colour and the text (legend) to use when displaying the residue.
-The control file can be created with the CreateInteractionControl.py.
-It is in CSV format and contains the following columns:
+The control file is in CSV format, with the following columns:

 Column Header|Meaning
 -------------|-------